newmanwell/southwest_2/README.md

 Another quick challenge to make a flight go faster.
 This is the boarding screen outsite the gate of my most recent southwest flight.
-I'm going to heep doing these to sharpen my CSS skills.
+I'm going to keep doing these to sharpen my CSS skills.